Updated Feb. 15, 2018 - but including the public comments (at the end) made in response to the original post.

 First, a definition of a word used often below:

-Case 1A: close-up area 1
+Case 1A: close-up of a different part of area 1

 Case 1B: close-up area 2

 overall diversity seems low.
-It might not work so well to sow the high conservatives of mid-summer; the competition could be tough to overcome.
+It might not work so well to sow the high conservatives of mid-summer here; the competition could be tough to overcome.
 Perhaps this is a place to sow spring species such as prairie betony, shooting star, and cream false indigo, which might then open up more niches.

 On the other hand, this area is currently a great seed source for dropseed and prairie clover, so perhaps there’s no need to do much here in the short term.
 The best next step could be a variety of little inter-seeding experiments.
 First, find out which species will compete against these conservatives – before investing a lot of seed in an area, which might be slow to accept it.